-By Jessie Moyer, artist and former AmeriCorps volunteer
+By Jessie Moyer, artist and former Americorps volunteer

-Supplies: pencil, light-colored paper or lack paper and white chalk
+Supplies: encil, light-colored paper or lack paper and white chalk

 - 1. Negative Space: Focus on the shapes that are created by the open spaces between objects. - 2.
 Upside-down: Look at the subject of your drawing from an alternative perspective (such as upside-down) to ensure you're seeing it rather than assuming it.
 Try to forget that you are representing a "cloud" or a "foot" and concentrate on the forms, lines, and textures that you observe.
 (Don't turn your paper right side up until you've finished checking how objectively you saw your subject.) - 3.
 Movement: Think about how to represent motion or a particular movement on a still piece of paper.
 You may choose to follow a swallow's flight path or capture the fluttering of leaves in the wind. - 4.
-Value: Squint your eyes to reduce your observation to value, i.e., light and darkness.
-Focus on pulling out the brightest areas by drawing them onto black paper with white chalk or focus on the darkest shapes by drawing on white paper with a dark pencil.
-(The longer you spend on this activity, the more middle tones you'll find and the more details you'll be able to bring out). - 5.
+Value: Squint your eyes in order to reduce yourobservation to value, i.e. light and darkness.
+Focus on pulling out the brightest areas by drawing them onto a black paper withwhite chalk, or focus on the darkest shapes by drawing on whitepaper with a dark pencil.
+(The longer you spend on this activity, the more middle tones you'll find and the more detail you'll be able to bring out.) - 5.
 Distance: Consider the distance between you and what you want to draw.
 If you are inclined to pick a subject very close to you, look out to the horizon to broaden your perspective.
 If you tend to observe wide landscapes, zero in on a leaf right in front of you to pick up details you might not otherwise notice.